KJasman/CSC360-Handbook/Chapter1.typ

   stroke: 0.75pt,
   radius: 4pt,
   inset: 8pt,
-   [Note that you may create a folder in a different directory by providing a path to the folder in combination with the foldername.
+   [You may create a folder in a different directory by providing a path to the folder in combination with the foldername.
 E.g: `mkdir ../<new-folder>` will create a folder named "`<new-folder>`" in the previous directory (one level up)..])
 #line(length: 50%, end: (75%, 0%), start: (25%, 0%))
 - #text(fill: red)[ `rmdir`]: "remove an (empty) directory".
 We may use `rmdir` as a safer way to remove unwanted folders.